What You Say Is Not as Important as What You Hear During Confirmation Calls

 Follow these basic guidelines before ever making a confirmation call:

-- Call well enough in advance to ensure the patient has adequate time to move the appointment if they have not confirmed already.
-I suggest at least 48 hours prior to their appointment
+• Call well enough in advance to ensure the patient has adequate time to move the appointment if they have not confirmed already.
+I suggest at least 48 hours before their appointment

-- Be confident in your tone of voice and not distracted with other things going on around or in front of you.
-The focus needs to be on that call and the intention is to ensure the patient intends on coming to the appointment.
+• Be confident in your tone of voice and not distracted with other things going on around or in front of you.
+The focus needs to be on that call, and the intention is to ensure the patient intends to come to the appointment.

-- If necessary, call multiple times and use multiple technologies to confirm the appointment, such as text messages or emails.
+• If necessary, call multiple times and use multiple technologies, such as text messages or emails, to confirm the appointment.
 Many people don’t answer their phone but they will text back.
 Some people need multiple reminders to get them to show up.
 It is important to know your patients and do what is necessary to get them to arrive for their appointment.

 It is important to point out that how the confirmation call is made will not fix your cancellation and no-show problem.
-Learning to do them well is a necessity, so you know you have done everything possible to get that patient to arrive.
-However, it is what happens when that patient responds that is most important.
+Learning to do them well is a necessity so you know you have done everything possible to get that patient to arrive.
+However, what happens when that patient responds is most important.

-Your team has to change the bad habits we have allowed your patients to start in the dental office, which is allow them to cancel or no show.
-If you have continually allowed your patients to cancel last minute and then schedule them again, then have them cancel, then schedule them again, and so on, you have set up a culture that makes cancellations acceptable.
-If you want to build a schedule of patients that show up, it is not about what we say in the confirmation call but more importantly what we say the next time they try to cancel.
-Make your policy firm and work to re-train your patients so they know they can’t keep cancelling or you will not allow them to reschedule again or at least only be able to book same day appointments.
+Your team has to change the bad habits we have allowed your patients to start in the dental office, which is to allow them to cancel or no show.
+If you have continually allowed your patients to cancel at the last minute and then schedule them again, then have them cancel, then schedule them again, and so on, you have set up a culture that makes cancellations acceptable.
+If you want to build a schedule of patients that show up, it is not about what we say in the confirmation call but, more importantly, what we say the next time they try to cancel.
+Make your policy firm and work to re-train your patients so they know they can’t keep canceling or you will not allow them to reschedule again or at least only be able to book same-day appointments.

 Leave a Reply 0 comments